dtaht/blog-cerowrt/content/post/meraki_and_cruzio_make_my_day.md

 Yesterday I went to the Perg to try to get some writing done and had a chance to run a few flent tests.
-Their network was finally bufferbloat-free!
-I've stayed in touch with the [cruzio ISP](http://cruzio.com) for years, and I knew the meraki folk are also paying attention to bloat, but to actually see no bloat, in one of my favorite places in the world - where the coffee + wifi revolution started - was really wonderful.
+Their network was finally bufferbloat-free, less than 30ms jitter and latency!
+Many of my friends use the [cruzio ISP](http://cruzio.com), and I knew the meraki folk are also paying attention to bloat, but to actually see no bufferbloat, in one of my favorite places in the world - where the coffee + wifi revolution started - was really wonderful.

 {{< figure src="/flent/meraki/perfect_pergolesi.png" >}}